CBEP-SoCB-Details/FOCB_Nutrients/Graphics/FOCB_Nutrients_Ternary.md

-This notebook Looks at DIN and TN numbers from Friends of Casco Bay samples and produces “ternary plots” showing the relative importance or ammonium, nitrates, and organic nitrogen in Casco Bay waters.
+This notebook Looks at DIN and TN numbers from Friends of Casco Bay samples and produces “ternary plots” showing the relative importance or ammonium, nitrates, and “organic” nitrogen in Casco Bay waters.

 FOCB reports the TN samples and DIN samples were sent to different laboratories, and so direct comparison relies on consistent calibration